 Visual Effects in a Digital World offers a much-needed reconsolidation of this knowledge.
 All of the industry's workers frequently need to understand concepts from other specialties, and this book-the only one of its kind-lets them look up and grasp the basics of any visual effects concept in a matter of seconds.
 It's a great way for everyone, regardless of experience, to find their way through the jargon and learn what they need to know.

-* Authoritative coverage from a winner visual effects expert-winner of a British Academy Award and two Emmys.
+- Authoritative coverage from a winner visual effects expert-winner of a British Academy Award and two Emmys

-* Offers job descriptions for positions found throughout the industry.
+- Offers job descriptions for positions found throughout the industry

-* Demystifies the jargon used by practitioners in every subspecialty.
+- Demystifies the jargon used by practitioners in every subspecialty

-The intended audiences are professionals and students interested in any and all aspects of digital visual effects development.
+Professionals and students interested in any and all aspects of digital visual effects development.
 This included, computer graphics and animation programmers, visual effects supervisors, technical directors, producers, directors and students seeking insider knowlegde on the state of the art in digital effects development.
 This will be of great interest to a wide variety of digital artists and those that rely on digital effects to enhance their visual projects.

 Karen Goulekas is an award-winning visual effects supervisor for feature films in Los Angelas working with Dreamworks Studio and Pacific Data Images, a leader in the computer generated visual effects field.
 Her work has been acknolwdged by the following awards; British Academy Award for Luc Bresson's film "The Fifth Element", two Emmy Awards for graphic design and anumation for NBC's Barcelona Summers Games of the XXV Olympiad, the Them Park Best Attraction Award for Jim Cameron's 3D stereo film "T23D" and an INternational Monitor Award for her commercial work on "Checy Longroad."

 Dreamworks Studio and Pacific Data Images, Los Angeles, California, USA